frontity/docs/CONTRIBUTING.md

 ## Contributions Workfows

+To suggest changes in Frontity's documentation **you'll need a Github account** (so create it if you don't have already one)

 There are several workflows you can use to suggest changes.
 All of them finish with the creation of a Pull Request.

 > If you want to know more about Pull Requests you can take a look at: